 Disadvantages: As the market is dynamic, you might not be able to get the stock at the same price at which you first ordered.
 For example, if the current market price of Tata Motors is Rs 490, and by the time you place a market order it goes up to Rs 495, then the market order is executed at Rs 495 only.

 Sometimes due to the explosive movements of the stock price, you might have to pay a lot more than what you wished for while placing the market order.
 Nevertheless, you will get the shares.

-For example, if the current market price of ‘Tata motors’ is Rs 425.
-However, you want to buy it at Rs 420.
+A limit order means to buy/sell a share at a limited price.
+If you want to buy/sell shares at a specific price, then you need to place a limited order.
+For example, if the current market price of ‘Tata motors’ is Rs 490.
+However, you want to buy it for Rs 480.
 Then you need to place a limit order.

-Here are few key points about the limit order:
+Here are a few key points about the limit order:

 - You have to specify the buying/selling price

 - Order is executed when the price reaches the trigger point

 - Limit order can be used to set stop loss

 Advantage: You buy/sell the share only at your desired price.